RatioFickle/LSW/README.md

-# LSW
-Extreme RAM Optimizer for Windows Server VMs (WinApps/RDP)
+# LSW is an extreme RAM Optimizer for Windows Server 2022 VMs (WinApps/RDP)

 # English 🇬🇧